-NOTE: A mobile station that has enabled PEO (i.e. eDRX or PSM – see 3GPP TS 23.060 [19]) while in a cell that supports PEO, shall always send an EGPRS PACKET CHANNEL REQUEST message using TS4 (see Table 11.2.5a.3) and access type ‘PEO One Phase Access Request’ (see Table 11.2.5a.4) on the RACH.
+NOTE: A mobile station that has enabled PEO (i.e. eDRX or PSM – see 3GPP TS 23.060 [19]) while in a cell that supports PEO, shall always send an EGPRS PACKET CHANNEL REQUEST message using TS4 (see Table 11.2.5a.3) and access type ‘PEO One Phase Access Request’ (see Table 11.2.5a.4) on the RACH when performing the Packet Access procedure or an EGPRS MULTILATERATION REQUEST message on the RACH when performing the Multilateration procedure.

 BSS Receives RLC Data Block During Multilateration